sentientforest/sylvanomicon/en-us/power_outages.md

 * A couple Anker battery banks of varying sizes.
 These are those portable devices that can easily fit in a bag and recharge devices via USB.
 Look for them on Black Friday or when they go on sale, and get one or two.
 * A DeWalt jobsite radio with usb charging port, that can basically turn my stored DeWalt battery energy into music and phone charge.
 I think I have ... two 6ah batteries, two 3ah, and two 1.5ah batteries.
 I could probably charge my phone, ipod, and other usb powered devices dozens of times with this alone.
+* Eventually, I'll probably acquire a Milwaukee M12 jobsite speaker / radio similar to the above, which will also open all my Milwaukee batteries acquired over the years to serve as backup phone charging capacity.

 #### A Reasonably Comfortable Environment